-Specialists, called embryologists, carefully perform the diagnostic tests so that risks to the embryo are minimal.
+Specialists, called embryologists, carefully perform the diagnostic genetic testings so that risks to the embryo are minimal.
 Still, ask your clinic for exact, step by step procedures and for information on how they mitigate risk.

 How is PGD/PGS performed?
 What is the process?